Sonora27/pneumonia_image_classification/readme.md

 ### Adam

-Using the Adam optimizier, we were able to rectify our overfitting issues somewhat and achieve an excellent recall of 98.72%, but our accuracy suffered at 79.33%.
+Using the Adam optimizer, we were able to rectify our overfitting issues somewhat and achieve an excellent recall of 98.72%, but our accuracy suffered at 79.33%.

 ### AdamW